-683- There was an increase in coordination of environmental inspections following the signing of Decree No. 2014/2379 of 20 August 2014 to lay down the terms and conditions of coordination of inspection of establishments classified as dangerous, unhealthy or uncomfortable.
+683- There was an increase in coordination of environmental inspections following the signing of Decree No. 2014/2379 of 20 August 2014 to lay down the terms and conditions of coordination of inspection of establishments classified as dangerous, unhealthy or uncomfortable.357

 684- The Decree seeks to establish a coherent system of inspection by avoiding inspections that are few are far between by the different administrations.
-Thus, a National Inter-ministerial Inspections Committee was set up, under the coordination of the Minister in charge of establishments classified as dangerous, unhealthy and uncomfortable, and
+Thus, a National Inter-ministerial Inspections Committee was set up,358 under the coordination of the Minister in charge of establishments classified as dangerous, unhealthy and uncomfortable, and

-&lt;sup>357The Decree was an outcome of the recommendations of the 2013 Cameroon Business Forum.
+357The Decree was an outcome of the recommendations of the 2013 Cameroon Business Forum.

-&lt;sup>336The National Inspection Committee comprises a representative of the Minister in charge of classified establishments, a representative of the Minister in charge of the environment, a representative of the Minister in charge of public health, a representative of the Minister in charge of water and energy, a representative of the Minister in charge of civil protection, a representative of the Minister in charge of justice, a representative of the Minister in charge of finance, a representative from the National Fire Brigade, a representative from the General Delegation for National Security, and a representative from the Secretariat of State for Defence in charge of the National Gendarmerie.
+358The National Inspection Committee comprises a representative of the Minister in charge of classified establishments, a representative of the Minister in charge of the environment, a representative of the Minister in charge of public health, a representative of the Minister in charge of civil protection, a representative of the Minister in charge of civil protection, a representative of the Minister in charge of finance, a representative from the National Fire Brigade, a representative from the General Delegation for National Security, and a representative from the Secretariat of State for Defence in charge of the National Gendarmerie.